-PC has the second highest modelled ITR of Y 2.27°C at 2050, which worsens from being 2°C aligned at 2025.
-The strategy is weighted heavily towards the services sectors (~68%) and operating predominantly (~82%) in Europe.
+PC has the second highest modelled ITR of 2.20°C at 2050, which worsens from being 1.98°C aligned at 2030.
+This is slight improvement to the ITR values from FY23 showing progress with borrowers in setting emissions targets (albeit a higher percentage of shorter-dated targets).

-At the date of this analysis, ~23% of the strategy had set emissions reduction targets, the majority of which cover all three scopes of emissions.
+At the date of this analysis, ~24% of the strategy had set emissions reduction targets, the majority of which cover all three scopes of emissions (NB there were several exits over the period).